deepsense-ai/seahorse/docs/operations/decision_tree_regression.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Creates a decision tree regression.
+Creates a decision tree regression model.
 It supports both continuous and categorical features.

 This operation is ported from Spark ML.